STRML/react-router-component/README.md

 ## Compatibility

-Compatible with React 0.12.
+Compatible with React 0.12 and React 0.13.
 Older versions work with older versions of React, see the commit log.

 See [docs][] for the usage.